Baked Beans À La Différence

 This partly depends on where you live.
 After a lifetime of living in London UK I’ve relocated to a small and very charming Spanish City of 9.5k inhabitants.
 Not quite a village, but where is Wholefoods or Planet Organic?

 Fortunately oats are readily available and of all the non-wheat flours oats are by far the easiest to mill.
-Did I not say?
-We’re in Trujillo.
-Check us out.
-We’re on Google maps – just about
+Just put them in a food mill or coffee grinder and within seconds you’ll have the finished product

 Gluten-Free Oatmeal Hotcakes